StefH/NETStandard.HttpListener/README.md

 The API:s are generally similar, but may differ slightly on each platform due to their respective API constraints.
 However, the core concepts remain the same.

-On .NET Core it uses .NET's TcpListener and TcpClient.
+On .NET Core it uses .NET's TCPListener and TCPClient.

 On UWP it uses Windows Runtime's StreamSocketListener and StreamSocket.